AnNingUI/lit-test/README.md

 This project demonstrates how to use lit-fn to write React-like functional components in Lit.

 **lit-fn-easy**
-This project demonstrates how to use alien-signals to simply implement a functional component and its reactive handling.
+This project demonstrates how to use alien-signals add fast-memoize to simply implement a functional component and its reactive handling.

 **lit-fn-solid**
 This project demonstrates how to convert Lit components into Solid components.